 “In the Land of the Finndians is a successful work of non-fiction.
 It is history made into narrative, told through the stories of people’s lives, impressive photographs and sometimes even fictional tales.” – Voima newspaper

 “Kettu’s stories, Seppälä’s accounts of the lives of indigenous people today, and Koutaniemi’s pictures tell human stories that shed light on a situation of marginalisation and societal pressures to change.
-A diverse collection of stories that tell of the past but live in the world of today.” – Tiina Eloranta, Sydän.fi magazine
+A diverse collection of stories that tell of the past but live in the world of today.” – Tiina Eloranta, Sydän.fi

-“The book is a clearly written, beautiful nonfiction work that is also easy to read.
-Thanks to the great deal of stories about people, the subject does not read as a dry lecture, but rather comes to life.
+“The book is a clearly written, beautiful non-fiction work that is also easy to read.
+Thanks to the huge number of stories about people, the subject does not read as a dry lecture, but rather comes to life.
 The work also includes some stories that Katja Kettu was inspired to write on the subject, describing the mentality and traditions of the people through fiction.
 Otherwise, the work consists of facts and personal stories told in a coherent, interesting and reader-friendly way, with an appropriate amount of commentary, as can be expected from a professional writer and editor.
 Photographer Meeri Koutaniemi has illustrated the book with wonderfully varied and narrative images, and the work also includes a few historical photographs.
-This book is easy to browse through and to sink into, and would make a lovely addition to any bookshelf.” – Kulttuuri kukoistaa literary blog
+This book is easy to browse through and to sink into, and would make a lovely addition to any bookshelf.” – Kulttuuri kukoistaa blog

-“[–] the book is not only about Finndians, it’s about indigenous people, and how they are affected in the same ways, even in different countries.
+“The book is not only about Finndians, it’s about indigenous people, and how they are affected in the same ways, even in different countries.
 It mixes current issues with history, to try to make people understand that immigration is not a new thing, even as people across the world worry about waves of immigrants from war-torn countries such as Syria, Afghanistan and Iraq.” – Pine Journal, Minnesota, USA